markmac99/weather/apis_services/rtl433ToMQ/README.md

 systemctl status rtl2mq
 ```

-*rtl_433* writes data to a file *~/weather/maplinstn/weatherdata.json* which you may need to periodically delete
+*rtl_433* writes data to a file *~/weather/maplinstn/weatherdata.json*.
-to save space.
-The system will recreate it automatically.

 The service logfiles are written to *~/weather/logs*, and error messages may also be logged to syslog.

+Each time the service is restarted it will attempt to rename the JSON file and start a new one, and to delete any JSON and log files that are more than 14 days old.
+This ensures that space usage is not excessive.
+You should therefore either schedule your Pi to restart each day, or use cron to restart the service.

 That's it.
 Your weatherstation data is now being written to MQTT to a topic named *sensors/wh1080*